Goal of this page:

 This is the world's leading online, in-depth discussion of sports massage, so it may run longer than one finds convenient.
-Because the length of this page approaches that of a 150-page book, the material presented here is of interest primarily to deeply motivated performers and other massage professionals, particularly those who want to explore the dynamics of achievement from a different angle.
+Because the length of this page approaches that of a 200-page book, the material presented here is of interest primarily to deeply motivated performers and other massage professionals, particularly those who want to explore the dynamics of achievement with enhanced layers of perspective.

-Much of the information presented here will be found nowhere else in the literature of sports performance, particularly in the convergence of massage technique and self-improvement theory.
+Much of the information presented here will be found nowhere else in the literature of sports performance, particularly in the convergence of massage technique, sport psychology, and self-improvement theory.
+As such, we'll be dealing with the ontology of massage, its philosophical underpinnings, nearly as much as its nuts and bolts.
 To facilitate skimming, I attempt to highlight key points, whenever possible, with color coding.

 For instance, few authors in the field have more than a tenuous grip on the various physical constituents of that elusive state we term "well-being."
 When we come across such elements on this site, they will be